 Shading a solar cell is similar to introducing a clog in a water pipe.
 The clog restricts the flow of water through the entire pipe.
 Similarly, when a solar cell is shaded, the electrical current through the entire string is reduced.

 This is significant because every PV cell in the cell string has to operate at the current set by the shaded cell.
 This limitation prevents the unshaded cells from operating at peak performance.
 In essence, every solar cell is like a link in a chain.
 The shaded cell is the “weakest link,” reducing all the remaining cells’ power availability.
-This explains why even partial shading can have such a dramatic effect on the total power output of a solar PV system.
+This explains why even partial shading can potentially have such a dramatic effect on the total power output of a solar PV system.

 Similar principles apply to PV modules connected together.